Lucky to Be Alive (Confederate Railroad album)

 Lucky to Be Alive is the seventh studio album by the American country music band Confederate Railroad.
-The project marks the first album release in nine years for the Grammy-nominated group, and was released on July 15 to music retailers nationwide.
+The project marks the first album release in nine years for the Grammy-nominated group, and was released on July 15, 2016.
 The ACM award-winning band are also bringing the star power on the album, with guest appearances from Willie Nelson, John Anderson, Colt Ford and former NFL coach, Jerry Glanville, on a special 20th Anniversary version of the signature smash, “Trashy Women.”